Endless things to do at the Cliffs!

-The tower was used as an observation tower for the hundreds of visitors who even then came to the Cliffs each year to see the breath-taking views.
-The main structure of the Tower was originally composed of two linked round towers built of fine local stone.
-One tower still remains and has a spiral iron staircase leading to a viewing platform at the top.
+The tower was used as an observation tower for the hundreds of visitors who even then came to the Cliffs each year to see the breathtaking views.
 On a clear day you can see across to the Aran Islands: Inis Oírr, Inis Méain and Inis Mór.
 Looking to the left you capture the whole of Liscannor Bay with Lahinch in the distance and Liscannor village in the foreground.
 Looking to the right you are met with beautiful views of Galway Bay.

 Background to the Cliffs of Moher Visitor Experience

 The Cliffs of Moher Visitor Experience was opened by Clare County Council in 2007 – a fascinating, ambitious and inspired project that had taken some 20 years to realise.
 Visitors today will tell you it was worth the wait!
 The Experience comprises a state-of-the-art-underground visitor centre building as well as development and extension of the cliff edge pathways, steps and viewing platforms.
 Ecological reconstruction of the grassland habitats on the cliff tops within the visitor zone was also part of the project.

 The Cliffs Exhibition